AjayMathesh/demo-site-setup/README.md

 7. After that install a AAM plugin in network https://wordpress.org/plugins/advanced-access-manager/ The AAM plugin will help us to manage user roles and user specific access
-8. Go to main site
+# 8. Go to main site and follow the below steps
 9. Go to the settings page of AAM Plugin
 10. Add a new user role superadmin
 11. After adding a superadmin role, assign the super admin role to the admin who manages this demosite